whoward/docs/markdown/reference/sauce-connect.md

 ```

 This will kill Sauce Connect every day at 12am, but can be modified to behave differently depending on your requirements.

+### How can I use Sauce Connect to test graceful degredation?

+The `--F, --fast-fail-regexps` [command line option](#command-line-options) can be used to drop requests that fit a description altogether.
+You could use it to simulate non-loading of scripts, styles, or other resources.

 ### Can I access applications on localhost?